Search This Blog

 Castles, Coffee, and Kindness in Teesdale

-Leaving Leyburn, I found myself in a particularly beautiful part of the country, and for once, the weather cooperated.
-No wind, no rain—just a calm, pleasant day.
+Leaving Leyburn, I found myself in a particularly beautiful part of the country, and for once the weather cooperated.
+No wind, no rain — just a calm, pleasant day.
+I almost didn’t trust it.

 My goal for the day was Teesdale, a typical British market town with a central square and terraced houses flanking the main street.
 To my delight, the village even had a campsite.
 The caretakers greeted me warmly, offered me coffee while I pitched my tent, and their kindness was the perfect ending to an already good day.